 So we decided on the Howard Johnson Inn, which is located just outside of the city.
-Our room had everything we needed, including a double bed each.
+Our room had everything we needed, including two double beds.
 I would definitely stay there again if I ever do return to Victoria.
-We decided on taking a break as we wanted to head back into the city for sunset and nighttime photos.
+We decided to take a break as we wanted to head back into the city for sunset and nighttime photos.

 If you don’t want to have an afternoon rest, I suggest checking out one of Victoria’s attractions I didn’t see.
 This includes the award-winning Butchart Garden, a whale-watching tour in-season, the Royal BC Museum, Beacon Hill Park, Craigdarroch Castle and the cool-looking Miniature World.
 There was also a neighbourhood called Cook Street Village, which looked interesting.

 We headed to the Ogden Point Breakwater along Dallas Road in James Bay to hopefully capture an amazing sunset, but unfortunately, there were too many clouds.
 So once the sun had set, we headed back to Inner Harbour.
 The Parliament Building is even more stunning at night – if that’s even possible.

-We wandered around and took a few photos of the buildings at night before heading to Whole Foods to pick up something small for a late dinner, which we ate while watching Easy A in our room (Emma Stone is the best).
+We wandered around and took a few photos of the parliament buildings at night before heading to Whole Foods to pick up something small for a late dinner, which we ate while watching Easy A in our room (Emma Stone is the best).
 But if you’re hungry after devouring Red Fish Blue Fish, Victoria is absolutely full of cute pubs.
 It feels like there’s one on every corner.

 We decided to wake up early again, so we could get to Jam Cafe when it opened at 8 a.m. to avoid the horror lines.
 This was an excellent decision.
 I had the Charlie Bowl after hearing it’s one of the most popular dishes.
 It did not disappoint.
 My friend had the pork belly eggs benedict, which was also a hit.